qrno/templatemengo/docs/data_structures/min_window.md

 # Minimum Window

-## Implementation
+Specify a window length $W$ and as you push new elements, it will tell you the smallest within $W$ of the last element.

-Specify a window `W` and as you push new elements, it will tell you the smallest within `W` of the last element.
+## Code

 ```cpp title="Minimum Window"
 --8<-- "data_structures/min_window.cpp"
 ```

 ## Problems